 The video for Tex Pistol's chart-topping, electro-pop tinged remake of 'The Game of Love' is a stylish triumph for budding teenage director Paul Middleditch - and one of the high points of New Zealand music video making in the 1980s.
 Tex Pistol, aka former member of Th'Dudes Ian Morris, is dressed in black and white with silver tipped cowboy boots and big red semi-acoustic guitar; while the soundstage, covered in a sheen of water, and blacked out except for a handful of spotlights, is all reflective surfaces for Morris and backing vocalist Callie Blood.

-The penultimate Pop Mechanix single was an exploration of carnality, anchored by chiming guitars with vocals by Andrew Snoid (Coconut Rough and 'Sierra Leone').
-It was one of the first music videos directed by Spot On video competition winner Paul Middleditch (he was still at school) who went on to make videos for Tim Finn and Tex Pistol, commercials, and 2009 movie Separation City.
+The penultimate Pop Mechanix single was an exploration of carnality, anchored by chiming guitars with vocals by Andrew McLennan (Coconut Rough and 'Sierra Leone').
+It was one of the first music videos directed by Spot On video competition winner Paul Middleditch, who was still at school.
+He went on to make videos for Tim Finn and Tex Pistol, commercials, and 2009 movie Separation City.
 The location was a cold, disused office.
 “Luckily,” says bass player Paul Scott, “we were into leather jackets, big coats and damn big hair because the place was absolutely freezing”.